 Here, it should be noted that these contribution rates are based upon the current premiums, not those projected increased premiums for 2017.
-In essence, by switching to the 20/30 plan, the employee contributions would be reduced by either \$570 or \$1,451 depending upon which plan the employee is enrolled.
+In essence, by switching to the 20/30 plan, the employee contributions at the top pay rate for family coverage for instance, would be reduced by either \$1,327 or \$521 depending upon which plan the employee is enrolled.

-The following charts depict the SOA's total employee and Employer contributions for medical, RX, and dental coverage as of October, 2016 (E-129):13
+The following charts depict the PBA's total employee and Employer contributions for medical, RX, and dental coverage as of October, 2016 (E-129):14